Providing short term accommodation for destitute female asylum seekers

 unsplash-image-A4gSYKlka6k.jpg

-We are also working to create a secure financial future for our current houses in Beeston and Harehills and the resources to open additional houses in subsequent years by applying for grant funding.
+We are also working to create a secure financial future for our current houses in Armley and Harehills.

 A thank you can never be enough for seeing me through the most traumatic times when I was ill and had no place to turn to.”